Aquafina-water-bottle/jp-mining-note/wiki/Usage.md

 [here](https://ankiweb.net/shared/info/1225470483).

+## Images
+TODO non bullet point

+- click to zoom (the obvious feature)
+- yomichan inserted images + user inserted images get changed to be similar to how yomichan displays images
+- TODO gif

 # Modifying the Front Side (Tested Content)
 The front side is exactly the content that we want to test ourselves on.